 - identifying in advance areas where queues may occur.
 In these and surrounding areas, consider physical infrastructure, passenger signage, road safety signage, communications and other controls to achieve safe queuing.
 For example, operators could introduce floor markings, signs and one-way flow at entry and exit points

 - providing guidance for workers assisting people with protected characteristics, for example with protracted queuing by disabled people, the elderly and pregnant women

-- for security searches, PHW recommends that passengers be asked if they have a new, continuous cough or a high temperature prior to the search.
+- for security searches, Public Health Wales (PHW) recommends that passengers be asked if they have a new, continuous cough or a high temperature prior to the search.
 PHW further recommends that staff consider wearing gloves for each search and wash their hands as frequently as possible

 - Consider whether queues can be moved to locations with more space for safe queues.
 Liaise as appropriate with other bodies (such as other transport operators, landlords and local authorities) to safely manage queues and any impact on public spaces.
 Consider how to provide passengers and services users with information on the service

 - If services, concourses or interchanges become too crowded, or queues become too long, operators should consider the full range of operational responses available, recognising the knock-on effects on other transport modes in making these decisions

 - Use social media, apps and other digital methods to alert passengers before they leave home, and to help passengers stay away or disperse until there is sufficient capacity available

 Physical distancing in vehicles and at service areas, bus and railway stations, stops, ports and airports:

 - rearranging, limiting or removing seating to try and ensure physical distancing is observed and that it can be cleaned regularly using a rota or some other tracker.
 This may include: